h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_31_explanation_population.md

 ## Solution

+> **Note**: This solution uses the population covariance approach with denominator $n$.
+While this approach is mathematically simpler, it provides a biased estimator of the population covariance.
+For the preferred sample covariance approach using denominator $(n-1)$, see [Sample-based Solution](L2_1_31_explanation.md).

 ### Step 1: Calculate the Mean Vector and Covariance Matrix for Each Class

 The mean vector for a class is calculated by taking the average of all feature vectors in that class: